aframevr/aframe-school/content.md

 1. Start with [an HTML file](https://github.com/aframevr/aframe-boilerplate/blob/master/index.html) called `index.html`
 2. Start a local server in the same directory as that file
-3. Open the server's localhost URL in a browser
+3. Open the server's localhost URL in a browser (e.g., `http://localhost:8000`)
-4. Develop the HTML file with your text editor
+4. Develop the HTML file with your text editor and refresh your browser to see changes
-5. Start ngrok to access from other devices such as smartphones
+5. Optionally, use ngrok to let your smartphone access your project

 ------